ypereirareis/ypereirareis.github.io/about.md

 I like to learn from others, and I like to share my knowledge and experience, that's why I've created this website.

-I hope you'll enjoy reading [my articles](/).
+I hope you'll enjoy reading ["my articles" "my articles"](/).
 Don't hesitate to leave comments.

 And have a look at [my french Résumé](/website/resume)